north iceland godafoss warm light rth

 Continuing on the theme of dramatic scenery, your trip will head to Hofdi and then Dimmuborgir, both areas where lava formations have created unusual silhouettes and provide an excellent opportunity to discuss physical geography.

-You will also visit Hverfall, a large crater which is part of the Krafla system, which you will learn more about later on day 4.
+You will also visit Hverfall, a large crater that is part of the Krafla system, which you will learn more about later on day 4.

-One of our most memorable stops on day 4 is Namaskard geothermal area.
-The hot springs and bubbling mud pools are a powerful (and pungent) reminder of the power beneath the ground below.
+One of our most memorable stops on day 4 is the Namaskard geothermal area.
+The hot springs and bubbling mud pools are a powerful (and pungent) reminder of the power beneath the ground.

-This power is harnessed by the Icelandic people at sights like Krafla geothermal power station.
-At this stop students will learn about the benefits of living so close to geothermal activity.
+This power is harnessed by the Icelandic people at sights like the Krafla geothermal power station.
+At this stop, students will learn about the benefits of living so close to geothermal activity.

 Godafoss, Glumbaer turf farm and Glanni